 Physical recognition cards are a solution to providing instant recognition to employees who don’t use computers.
-It has a great feeling as well, where something is literally handed out when someone does great work.
+It feels great as well.
+Something is literally handed out when someone does great work.
 The cards can have quotes, fortunes, or horoscopes.
 The point is to make it fun.
 Don't forget to include instructions on what to do next.

 Company Store Credits

 Do you use a company store?
-If not, check out providers like Axomo.
-They have an API to allow recognition programs like Recognize to automatically allow employees to get company items.
-Regardless of your recognition program, give away mugs or pull overs that staff want by simply giving them credit in your company store when they go above and beyond.
+If not, check out providers like Axiom.
+They have an API to allow recognition programs like Recognize to allow employees to get company items automatically.
+Regardless of your recognition program, give away mugs or pullovers that staff want by simply giving them credit in your company store when they go above and beyond.